dendrodocs/workshops/part1/dotnet/INSTALLATION.md

 # Installation & Setup

 This workshop requires a few tools before you can start exploring the chapters.
-These steps will help you get ready to run the exercises and open the solutions provided for each chapter.
-Before continuing, follow the [Installation & Setup](../../INSTALLATION.md) steps at the repository root to download the workshop.
+Before continuing, follow the [Installation & Setup](../../INSTALLATION.md) guide at the repository root to download the workshop files.
+Then install the prerequisites below so you can run the exercises and open the provided solutions.

 ## Prerequisites